sph-mn/sph-lib/readme.md

 * (sph filesystem asset-compiler) - configuration format and helpers to concatenate/preprocess code from multiple sources
 * (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
 * (sph install) - program and library installer
-* (sph io path-pipe-chain) - call procedures with input output arguments set up in a chained manner to allow data flow between them
+* (sph io path-pipe-chain) - call procedures with an input and output argument in a chained manner to allow data flow between them
 * (sph lang itpn) - helpers for working with parsed itpn
 * (sph lang parser type-signature) - a parser and writer for the sph type signature notation
 * (sph lang plcss) - s-expression language that compiles to css
 * (sph lang scm-format) - format scheme code
-* (sph lang template) - generic s-expression template processor
+* (sph lang template) - s-expression quasiquote template processor
 * (sph libmagic) - binding to the libmagic library from the "file" utility that guesses file types
 * (sph process) - execute programs and evaluate shell or scheme code
 * (sph process create) - create child processes and process chains
 * (sph random-data) - generate random data. strings, booleans, lists, bytevectors, characters, ...
 * (sph record) - vectors as records
-* (sph scgi) - scgi interface. a server that accepts scgi requests and passes them to a custom procedure
+* (sph scgi) - scgi interface. a server that accepts scgi requests and calls a custom procedure to handle them
 * (sph scrypt) - use the scrypt key derivation function. depends on https://github.com/jkalbhenn/scrypt
 * (sph server) - a generic socket based server
 * (sph test) - automated code testing with composable modules
 * (sph test performance) - adaptive performance testing with formatted result display
-* (sph thread-pool) - generic thread-pool that uses wait-conditions to pause unused threads and has a customisable queue type
+* (sph thread-pool) - thread-pool that uses wait-conditions to pause unused threads and has a customisable queue type
 * (sph time) - time as tai or utc nanoseconds since the unix epoch or gregorian calendar dates
 * (sph time gregorian) - gregorian calendar calculations
 * (sph time rfc3339) - parse and create strings in the rfc3339 time format